 This report summarizes the available information on the fishery resources and habitats of the Susitna River, with emphasis on the river reach between Talkeetna and Devil Canyon.
-15 It based primarily on existing reports and analyses generated by the feasibility and licensing studies of the Susitna Hydroelectric Project, with a lesser dependence on additional pertinent information in the literature.
-The objective of the report is to synthesize and summarize information to describe the relative abundance and biology. seasonal habitat utilization of important fishery resources.
+It is based primarily on existing reports and analyses generated by feasibility and licensing studies the the of Susitna Hydroelectric Project, with a lesser dependence on additional pertinent information in the literature.
+The objective of the report is to synthesize and summarize information to describe biology, the relative abundance and seasonal habitat utilization of important fishery resources.
 As a part of the Instream Flow Relationships (IFR) report series, information summarized here will assist in defining the relationships between physical processes and fishery habitat in the Susitna River basin.